jacobstanley/hadoop-tools/README.md

 Tools for working with Hadoop written with performance in mind.

 *This has been tested with the HDFS protocol used by CDH 5.x*

+## Where can I get it?

+See our latest release [v0.7](https://github.com/jystic/hadoop-tools/releases/tag/v0.7)!